Rising US traffic deaths put focus on one Philadelphia road

 Despite the impact, the cameras will sunset in 2023 unless extended by the Legislature.

-Byrd’s niece Samara Banks was 21 and pregnant with her first child in 2007 when she found a four-bedroom house a few blocks south of Roosevelt Boulevard.
-Her family had reservations because she’d have to cross it regularly to visit.

-But Banks’ mother had died and she needed the larger home to take in her four younger siblings.

-After spending a hot July day of swimming and water balloon fights with the kids, Banks decided to walk the mile home rather than calling a cab.
+After spending a hot July day visiting and swimming and having water balloon fights with the kids, Banks decided to walk home rather than calling a cab to take her the mile (1.6 kilometers) across Roosevelt, as she usually did.

 She was pushing her 7-month-old, Saa’mir Williams, and 23-month-old, Saa’sean Williams, in a double stroller.
 Her 4-year-old, Saa’deem Griffin, was holding onto the stroller and walking beside her.